annikacrossley/regex-tutorial/gist.md

 ## Summary

 Hexadecimal codes, or hex codes, are used to refer to colors.
 Like most information used to communicate with our computers, a hex code needs to be in a certain format.
 This includes starting with a "#" symbol, consisting of letters A thru F and numbers 0-9, and be either 3 or 6 characters long.
-The following regex verifies that the input provided to identify a hex code meets these criteria:
+The following regex verifies that the input provided to identify a hex code meets these criteria: <br>

 /^#?([a-f0-9]{6}|[a-f0-9]{3})$/

 In this tutorial we will explain why and how this regex works.